Wellness in Broward

 What are Dr. Penela’s hours?

 I see patients mostly during morning and daytime hours (before 2pm).
-One afternoon per week (Tuesdays) I hold afternoon and evening sessions - there is often a waitlist for these highly requested afternoon slots.
+One afternoon per week (Tuesdays) I hold afternoon and evening sessions.
 I do not meet for therapy sessions during the weekend.

-If you are a parent seeking an after-school appointment for your child (and the afternoon/evening slots are booked), you might consider parent sessions to help your child or teen cope with anxiety and OCD.
+If you are a parent seeking an after-school appointment (and the afternoon/evening slots are booked), you might consider parent sessions to help your teen cope with anxiety and/or OCD.
 Research shows that this treatment approach can often be just as effective as a therapist working directly with your child.
-Learn more here.
+Learn more about this parent-focused therapy approach here.

 My concern is not related to anxiety or OCD.
 Can you help me find a good-fit therapist?